-If you’ve ever wondered where old mobile phones and electronic devices like iPads and tablets go to die, it’s pretty simple.
+If you’ve ever wondered where old mobile phones and electronic devices like iPhones, Androids, iPads, tablets, and computers go to die, it’s pretty simple.

 Some get tossed into a recycle bin somewhere to be parted out and melted down. iPhones are often passed down to children to be used as iPod touch substitutes.
 A large number of mobile phones are simply abandoned and misplaced due to neglect.
 Thankfully, a growing number are finding a next life with a new owner.

 As a result, the secondary market for electronic devices is on its way to becoming as robust as the primary market.